 Santa Maria del Fiore Cathedral

 You can go inside Santa Maria del Fiore Cathedral, BUT, get there any later than 9am and you better be designing a new game plan for your day.
 The line for this Museum/Cathedral is phenomenal!
 We went down, just to see if we could jump on the line, at around 10am and boy did we let out a mutual 'Nope!' quick smart.

 This, for me, was the first time I had ever seen God, himself, visually presented.
 Never had I known for him to be physically conceived, which made it especially surprising for me to see it on a church.
 The holy trio, stunningly placed above the front doors of the Cathedral, with open, welcoming arms for any visitor to this great city.

 One particular love that had manifested during our trip was my intense admiration for pretty doors.
 Florence was the pinnacle of door prettiness.
 With the Bapistry taking the cake for Most stunning European Doors.

+A must-do with only one day in Florence.
 You can check out exactly where Michelangelo's David was first displayed and the story behind his creation in Piazza della Signoria.
 Along with the fountain of Neptune and a large display area of other incredible sculptures created during this time.

 Florence reminded us of the simplicity of Adventure and the pleasures that needed no frills.
 A nice cool breeze to make all the walking a bit less achy, a cup of gelato and slice of pizza being our source of nutrition, how a street could almost bring me to tears with its sheer simple beauty.
 How I could've walked for days....